SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in

 where $ d^{\theta}(\theta,\theta') $ returns the absolute value of the smallest angle that maps $ \theta $ onto $ \theta' $.
 Passing these signals through a low-pass filter, we filter out the outliers (temporary failures in the sensory reading).
 Denoting the filtered signals by $ \overline{r}_{k} $ and $ \overline{\theta}_{k} $, if both conditions $ \overline{r}_{k}<r_{max} $ and $ \overline{\theta}_{k}<\theta_{max} $ are satisfied, then $ z^{lost}=0 $, otherwise $ z^{lost}=1 $.
-When $ z^{lost}=0 $, we follow the current rollout planner.
-However, $ z^{lost}=1 $ means that the robot is constantly observing high innovations, and thus it is not in the location in which it believes to be (i.e., it is kidnapped).
-Once it is detected that the robot is kidnapped, we first replace the estimation covariance with a large covariance (to get an approximately uniform distribution over the state space). }
+When $ z^{lost}=0 $, we follow the current rollout planner. $ z^{lost}=1 $ means that the robot is constantly observing high innovations, and thus it is not in the location in which it believes to be (i.e., it is kidnapped).
+Once it is detected that the robot is kidnapped, we replace the estimation covariance with a large covariance (to get an approximately uniform distribution over the state space).

-\axx{ \ph{Replanning from kidnapped situation} The rollout-FIRM algorithm can inherently handle such replanning.
-In other words, the kidnapped situation, i.e., a deviated mean and very large covariance, will just be treated as a new initial believe and a new query, and FIRM rollout will create the best macro-action (funnel) on the fly and execute it.
+\ph{Replanning from the kidnapped situation} The rollout-FIRM algorithm can inherently handle such replanning.
+In other words, the kidnapped situation, i.e., a deviated mean and very large covariance, will just be treated as a new initial belief and a new query.
+Accordingly, the FIRM rollout creates the best macro-action (i.e, graph edge or funnel) on the fly and execute it.
 Note that the belief deviation might change the optimal homotopy class and the plan should be updated globally, which makes it challenging for many POMDP planners.
 Using the proposed rollout planner, the robot just needs to go to a neighboring node from this deviated point.
-Since the underlying FIRM graph is spread in the belief space, the only required computation is to evaluate the cost of edges that connect the new start point to the neighboring FIRM nodes. }
+Since the underlying FIRM graph is spread in the belief space, the only required computation is to evaluate the cost of edges that connect the new starting point to the neighboring FIRM nodes.